informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 ### Implementing Traits

 The tendermint-rs library includes Header, Vote, Validator, ValidatorSet, and Commit data types.
-However, rather than use these types directly, the lite client library is written more abstractly to use traits that contain only the necessary information from these more concrete types.
-While this may turn out to be an unecessarily eager abstraction (as we do not forsee alternative implementations of these traits in the short term), it does provide a very clear depiction of what is required for lite client verification, and surfaces certain design issues in the underlying Tendermint blockchain (eg. the `BlockID` issue referenced above).
+However, rather than use these types directly, the light client library is written more abstractly to use traits that contain only the necessary information from these more concrete types.
+While this may turn out to be an unecessarily eager abstraction (as we do not forsee alternative implementations of these traits in the short term), it does provide a very clear depiction of what is required for light client verification, and surfaces certain design issues in the underlying Tendermint blockchain (eg. the `BlockID` issue referenced above).

-This abstraction may also facilitate test generation, as we will not need to generate complete Tendermint data structures to test the lite client logic, only the elements it cares.
+This abstraction may also facilitate test generation, as we will not need to generate complete Tendermint data structures to test the light client logic, only the elements it cares.
 While this provides a lot of flexibility in mocking out the types, we must be careful to ensure they match the semantics of the actual Tendermint types, and that we still test the verification logic sufficiently for